hashgraph/did-sdk-java/README.md

 `FileCreateTransaction` for address book file creation and `ConsensusTopicCreateTransaction` for DID and VC topic creation can be configured in a standard way as specified in Hedera Java SDK.

 ### Existing Identity Network Instantiation
-Once identity network artifacts have been created, appnets will require `HcsIdentityNetwork` instance to interact with identity network.
+Once the above identity network artifacts have been created, appnets will require `HcsIdentityNetwork` instance to interact with identity network.
 It can be initialized in multiple ways:
-- from existing address book file stored by appnet - which will not require querying Hedera File Service:
+- from an existing address book file stored by appnet - which will not require querying Hedera File Service:
 ```java
 // Read address book JSON from a local file (or another appnet's source)
 Path pathToAddressBookFile = Paths.get("<pathToLocalAddressBookJsonFile.json>");